Gauchemoss/Project-progress-bar/README.md

 ## Installation

-You have to implement the package manager [go get](github.com/Gauchemoss/Project-progress-bar) in your terminal window:
+You have to use the package manager [go get](github.com/Gauchemoss/Project-progress-bar) for installing the progress bar:

 ```bash
 go get github.com/Gauchemoss/Project-progress-bar